 The main Christmas attraction, The Biltmore Estate, is over the top decorated including the memorable miniature Biltmore gingerbread house, countless lights, and over 50 decorated Christmas trees both inside and outside the house.
 Add on a horseback carriage ride or stay late for the carolers to make it an extra special day.

 Few cities in the USA have as much Christmas spirit as Santa Claus, Indiana, aka “America’s Christmas Hometown!”
 Even in the summer, Santa Claus is a fun place to visit to see all the Santa statues and businesses around town, including the Holiday World theme park with roller coasters and water slides.

 But the holiday season is an especially cool time to come.
 Check out the Santa Claus Christmas Store for one of the best selections of holiday ornaments and gifts you’ve ever seen.
 Swing by the Santa Claus Museum and Village, and pop into Santa’s Candy Castle with the kids.

+Seriously… how could you pass up the chance to take a Christmas getaway in a city called Santa Claus?
 If you live in the Midwest, consider adding Santa Claus to your list of the best Christmas vacations in the US!